Our Community. Our Commitment.

 Unlike health care systems owned by for-profit companies that return profit to stockholders, Memorial is a not-for-profit organization with a charitable purpose.
 Memorial Hospital was founded in 1950 by a group of local citizens.
 As a not-for-profit hospital any money remaining after expenses have been paid is reinvested in health care.
 That money stays in the community to purchase needed medical equipment and support health education and other community health needs.

 The community-owned, not-for-profit approach to health care best serves our patients and our communities.
-Itís good for patients.
 For profit hospitals focus mainly on acute care and services that have a "bottom line".
 Not-for-profit hospitals have a full continuum of services, with many that do not have a positive bottom line.

 Memorial offers many programs that are costly and generally unprofitable, such as the community cancer registry, diabetes education and various programs for children and families, such as the ABC (After the Baby Comes) Program and YouthWorks.

-Itís our mission to sustain much needed services, regardless of how we are reimbursed.
+It's our mission to sustain these much needed services, regardless of how we are reimbursed.

-The following is a summary of Memorialís commitment to the communities it serves:
+The following is a summary of Memorial's commitment to our community: